Photo credit: Rocky Mountaineer

-If you think the glamour of train travel is long gone, you've obviously never been to Vancouver -- or gotten to Vancouver by way of rail.
-These days, Vancouver trains offer some of the most luxurious ways to see the lush landscape of British Columbia and its neighbouring provinces.
-Here are five ways to ride the rails in Vancouver and take advantage of this classic form of transportation.
+If you think the glamour of train travel is long gone, you've obviously never been to Vancouver, or visited the city by way of rail.
+These days, Vancouver trains offer some of the most luxurious ways to see the lush landscape of British Columbia and its neighbouring regions.
+Here are four ways to ride the rails in Vancouver and take advantage of this classic form of transportation.